corda/cordapp-trial-framework/docs/cordapp_architecture.md

 ## Web Services
 This is a simple layer which translates RESTful http APIs calls into RPC requests for the Corda node.
 No business logic should be done at this layer.
 The http APIs will map directly to the Corda flows in a one to one ratio to allow the UI to initiate each type of transaction.

 Do note that for a trial, we do not prescribe the securities in the likes of a production application, so no TLS is enabled on the HTTP layer.
-However should your application requires interaction with mobile apps (e.g. IOS), your deployment strategy would have to include provisioning certificates to allow for HTTPS.
+However should your application require interaction with mobile apps (e.g. IOS), your deployment strategy would have to include provisioning certificates to allow for HTTPS.

 ## Cordapp
 The implementation of the Corda solution which maps out the data model and the actions that can be taken within the business use case.